Jaycrystalz/alx-system_engineering-devops/0x01-shell_permissions/README.md

- changes the owner of the file only if it owned by the user
+play the StarWars IV episode in the terminal